moby-it/bootcamp-certificate_ids/README.md

-# Moby IT Certificates ID Generator
+# Moby IT Certificates IDs

 Moby IT's Bootcamp certificate IDs are encrypted and commited to this repository.
 Each candidate that has completed the Bootcamp should have a file under the `certificate_ids` folder named by their name and their certificate id.